 Should I Sell My House Now?

-However, the decision to sell isn’t always a welcome one and can be out of your hands, whether it’s debt, divorce or the need to relocate because of work.
+However, the decision to sell isn’t always a welcome one, and it may be out of your hands, whether due to debt, divorce, or the need to relocate for work.

 Regardless of your situation, it’s never easy knowing whether now is a good time to sell your house or not.
 Many factors can determine how long it takes to find a buyer and how much your house will sell for.